GlimpseWalker/Blink/README.md

 # Blink
 No coder.
 Do not tell me what to do .
-Just DO it
+Just do it